mozilla/sre-adrs/decisions/websre/0002-web-sre-service-documentation.md

 ## Decision

 A Web SRE service here is defined as any codebase where we have some ownership over an aspect of this codebase being functional - e.g. the deployment process, automation, infrastructure running the service, observability of some aspect(s), or authoring the code ourselves.
 Web SRE services could be externally or internally-facing, including infrastructure services only Web SRE are aware of and leverage.
+Web SRE services also include non-prod environments for testing infrastructure code (like staging Kubernetes clusters to test building new clusters) and supporting services (log aggregation, alerting, etc) as well as non-prod application code.

 For each Web SRE Service, we will author a Service Documentation page in Mana as a child of https://mana.mozilla.org/wiki/display/SRE/Service+Documentation.